Battle of Bantry Bay

-The battle near the southern Irish coast was somewhat inconclusive but the French, endeavouring to supply King James II in his attempt to re-establish his throne, had managed to unload their supplies for James's Irish campaign.
-But although the French failed to follow up their tactical success with strategic gain, Châteaurenault had inflicted considerable damage on the English fleet.
+The battle, fought near the southern Irish coast, ended somewhat inconclusively.
+The French, endeavouring to supply King James II in his attempt to re-establish his throne, had managed to unload their supplies for James's campaign in Ireland.
+Although the French failed to follow up their tactical success with strategic gain, Châteaurenault's fleet inflicted considerable damage on Herbert's ships.

 Background

-Following the 'Glorious Revolution' in 1688, James II of England lost his throne to William, Prince of Orange.
+Following the Glorious Revolution of 1688, James II of England lost his throne to William, Prince of Orange.
 The new William III reigned jointly with his wife Mary.
 James fled to France and was given succour by his co-religionist, Louis XIV, but was determined to regain his throne.
 In this endeavour Louis was willing to support James, primarily for two reasons: firstly, he fervently believed in the Stuart king’s God-ordained right to the English throne; secondly, and primarily, the war in Ireland would divert William's energy and forces away from the Spanish Netherlands, a theatre which would later become the main focus for both William's and Louis's efforts during the conflict.

 While in France, James built up an army to support his Lord Deputy in Ireland, the Earl of Tyrconnell.
 James had already sent financial help, but it was not until March 1689 that he was ready to sail in person to lead the campaign.
 After landing in Kinsale with 100 French officers and about 2,500 mixed troops, James, together with Tyrconnell – whom he now made a duke – travelled to Dublin.
 James hoped to quickly establish control over Ireland before pressing on to Scotland or England, but this was impossible while Protestant strongholds in northern Ireland remained outside his control.
 The campaign, therefore, urgently required supplies and equipment from France, but English Parliamentarians, acutely worried of the situation developing in Ireland, were determined to use the Royal Navy and frustrate James’s designs.